Matteopaluh/KEMET/README.md

 evaluation and HMM-evidence for given genomes.

 positional arguments:
-  MAG_genome_FASTA      Use the fasta ID as indicated .
+  MAG_genome_FASTA      Run GSMM operation on the genome with the indicated
+                        fasta ID (no FASTA extension).

 optional arguments:
   -h, --help            show this help message and exit